-John Dunmore Lang was the founding pastor of Scots Church, the first Presbyterian Church in Sydney, built in 1827.
+Long before Scots Church Sydney began meeting in the Sydney CBD in 2017, God was growing his kingdom.
+Our young church in the city builds on a rich heritage dating back to 1827.
+We meet at Scots Church, the first Presbyterian Church in Sydney and founded by the pastor John Dunmore Lang.
 He planted the church independent of the colonial authorities and was the first Christian minister not on the government payroll.
-He was often criticised for befriending convicts, championing the rights of minorities such as Chinese immigrants and seeking to understand local indigenous people.
+As a controversial character, he was often criticised for befriending convicts, championing the rights of minorities such as Chinese immigrants and seeking to understand local indigenous people.

 He preached fearlessly, calling the authorities to account for their abuses and corruption.
 He was a Member of Parliament, working towards the establishment of schools, Sydney’s first university, and institutions that cared for the poor.
 His statue stands in Wynyard Park, and Lang Park in the Sydney CBD is named in his honour.

 Almost 200 years later, the city is growing at a rapid pace.
 Offices, shops, apartments and parks are seeing countless people being drawn to the city.
 Young professionals, university students, families and empty nesters are relocating to the area like never before.
 To keep up with the growing population, we need more churches.

 In late 2016, our team began to prepare for a church to launch in September 2017.
 Our group of about 20 adults met regularly to study the Bible, pray and encourage each other as we considered what it would look like to be a church in the city of Sydney.
 The desire to see a church where the gospel shapes and keeps on shaping how people live every day for Jesus underpinned each decision.